Applies to: Nerdio Private Cloud (NPC) and Nerdio For Azure (NFA)

 5. Finally, enter your new password and click Next.
 Passwords must be at least eight characters long, must include an uppercase letter, a lowercase letter, a number and a non-alphanumeric character.
 You are allowed to change your password once per day.

 Don't hesitate to contact us if you are unable to reset your password on your own.
-Note that the self-service password reset feature must be enabled in the account.
+Note that the self-service password reset (SSPR) feature must be enabled in the account.

 - You will receive all messages/calls regarding Nerdio authentication from SMS PASSCODE service number (424) 337-1337.